-First of all, I have to admit that I didn't know much about Roero.
-Maybe I also underestimated the region because of previous experiences.
-But when I tasted the wines of Valfaccenda tasted, I was surprised by its richness and bewildered by its complexity.
-That was more than enough to tickle my curiosity.
+First, I must admit that I didn’t know much about Roero.
+Perhaps I had also underestimated the region due to earlier experiences.
+But when I tasted the wines from Valfaccenda, I was surprised by their richness and bewildered by their complexity.
+That was more than enough to pique my curiosity.

-I started researching the land and soil and through a very pleasant interview with Luca Faccenda, I discovered a unique approach to winemaking.
+I began researching the land and soil, and through a very pleasant interview with Luca Faccenda, I discovered a unique approach to winemaking.

-To learn more about the region, I had to take a few steps back in time:
+To learn more about the region, I had to take a few steps back into the past:

-The first took me to the Pleistocene, when a great mass of water poured into the Adriatic Sea and so de facto the Po Valley (Pianura Padana) was created, to which the Roero belongs.
-This dramatic event left behind an incredibly rich soil that was once the bottom of the sea and is now the gentle landscape where the grapes grow.
-I have to admit that reading about it was a bit like going back to school, as this is a milestone in the geological shaping of northern Italy.
+The first took me to the Pleistocene, when a vast body of water flowed into the Adriatic and thus de facto created the Po Valley (Pianura Padana), to which Roero belongs.
+This dramatic event left behind an incredibly rich soil, once the floor of the sea and now the gentle landscape in which the grapes grow.
+I must admit that reading about it was a bit like returning to school, as this is a milestone in the geological shaping of Northern Italy.

 Roero.